-Feeling overwhelmed, exhausted, stressed and frustrated by 2020?
+Feeling overwhelmed, exhausted, stressed and frustrated by 2022?
 You’re not alone!
-It’s been a bumpy ride so far.
+It’s been a bumpy ride.
 Filled with uncertainty, new pressures, lots of unknowns and a lack of control, many of us are feeling anxious, upset and vulnerable.
 When you have a musculoskeletal condition and live with regular pain and fatigue, the urge to retreat to your warm, cosy bed and pull the covers over your head can be very tempting.

-But you’re strong – you’re a mighty warrior living with a chronic condition/s 🙂.
+But you’re strong.
 You can take control of the situation and do something proactive by examining your self-care plan.
-Ask yourself – “is my pre-COVID self-care plan realistic now?
+Ask yourself – “is my plan realistic now?
 Or does it need updating in light of the changes to my world?”

-So to create a self-care plan for yourself that’s realistic and achievable during isolation, throw those ideas out the window and let’s get real.
-Start by recognising and appreciating the things that you can do right now.
+So to create a self-care plan for yourself that’s realistic and achievable, let’s get real, start small and appreciate the things you can do right now.

 Get some sleep